thegazelle-ad/gazelle-server/docs/dev-environment/setting-up-dev-environment.md

 and filling out everything manually.
 This is basically what the setup script does for you.

+Also note that if you already have an up to date `.env` file stored somewhere else you should be able to just copy it in (such as if you're changing computers or migrating the servers to a new provider etc.)

 # Finish Database setup

 Now everything should be ready to populate the database we created earler by simply running these two commands